verseles/Possession/README.md

 ### Stop possessing

-The packagage automatically adds a floating button when possessing a user.
+The package automatically adds a floating button when possessing a user.
 ```blade
 @include('possession::impersonating')
 ```